As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 You can find geodes worldwide, especially in deserts, volcanoes, and places with limestone.

 TIP: Are you fascinated by geodes?
-If so, then it is good to know how to recognize fake and real geodes or dyed geodes.
+If so, knowing how to recognize fake and real or dyed geodes is good.
 Find out more in the article below:

 What’s the Difference Between Real and Fake Geodes?